Restoring a Configuration File to a Different Version¶

 Generally speaking, a complete older configuration version can always be restored to a newer release of pfSense software.
 The firewall will upgrade the configuration as needed provided that has the entire configuration and not a partial copy.

 A newer configuration cannot be restored to an older release that had a different configuration version.
 Certain releases of pfSense software had the same configuration version, and restoring between those is possible, but still not recommended.
-See Versions of pfSense and FreeBSD to see which configuration versions were used on specific releases.
+See Versions of pfSense software and FreeBSD to see which configuration versions were used on specific releases.

 A configuration section or partial configuration cannot be restored between